yalagadapavankumar/One-Piece/README.md

 This project is purely for **educational purposes only** and is currently **under active development**.
 The goal is to learn how operating systems function at a low level, covering concepts like the boot process, memory management, and hardware interaction.
 The name "One Piece" is used as a personal, motivating identifier inspired by the anime series.

-I am also heavily inspired by the work of Terry A. Davis, the creator of TempleOS, who demonstrated what highly creative, bare-metal OS programming looks like.
+I am also heavily inspired by the work of the late **Terry A. Davis**, the creator of TempleOS, who demonstrated what highly creative, bare-metal OS programming looks like.

 <!-- The rest of the README content goes here... -->